« Les Camps Futés » has heard the calls from the Anglophone community…

 |Supervision (free)||Fireworks Activity||Thematic Activity or OPTIONAL ACTIVITY according to the choice made at registration||Snack||Continuation of optional or thematic activities||Leopard Skin Coat Activity||Lunch and Fireworks Activity||Futés in Action||Seashell Activity||Microphone Activity (time for snack and writing in the P’tit Futé journal)||Activity based on the individual counsellor’s schedule (thematic games, arts and crafts, sports, or other)||Sand Timer Activity (parents and children)||Supervision (free)||End of supervision|

-*May vary depending on your family situation.
-Ask your accountant for more details.
+May vary depending on your family situation.
+Check with your accountant.

 Please take note that the free extended hours between 7 and 9 a.m. and 4 and 6 p.m and the optional activities are both given in French, though your kid is more than welcome!

-This is the inaugural year and introductory stage of the English program so all the information provided on our website is still completely in French.
-However, Nathalie, our customer care representative, is always available at 514-990-1414 ext.
+Even though our website is still completely in French, Nathalie, our customer care representative, is always available at 514-990-1414 ext.
 2, and she will be happy to answer any of your questions or provide you with all necessary information in English.